 - Lack of sufficient refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil does not properly dissipate heat, and in effect 'overcools' itself.
-The net effect of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-In short, the A/C has morphed into an old-school icebox.
+Either way, the ending effect is that the air conditioner's evaporator coil cannot operate to properly disperse the heat, and in effect 'overcools' itself.
+The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+In short, the A/C just turned into an old-school icebox.

 What Might You Do When Your A/C Freezes?

-- Do what you can to ensure airflow is not restricted.
-Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and ensure that they are not impeded by furniture or drapes.
+- Confirm that there is nothing restricting the airflow to the system.
+Replace the furnace or air handler's filter and replace any return air filters.
+Open all the registers completely and confirm that they are not impeded by furniture or drapes.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.